 Let’s have cookies for breakfast!
 Want to?

-I’ve been searching for more recipes that I can make and freeze for easy meals and snacks one baby arrives.
-Cookies seemed to be a natural choice, especially loaded with cherries, shredded coconut and macadamia nuts.
+Honestly, I’ve been searching for more recipes that I can make and freeze for easy meals and snacks once baby arrives.
+Cookies seemed to be a natural choice, especially loaded with cherries, shredded coconut, and macadamia nuts.

-These remind me of a granola bar in cookie form.
+These Vegan Tropical Trail Mix Breakfast Cookies remind me of a granola bar in cookie form.
 Sweet enough to be a snack yet wholesome enough to be breakfast.
 Make a batch of them in advance and freeze whatever you aren’t going to eat over the next few days.
 Then, defrost in the fridge overnight or place in the oven to gently warm for 5-10 minutes.

-If you like banana bread, then you will love these hearty cookies.
-I wanted to keep them vegan and easily gluten-free so everyone could enjoy them.
-They are thicker than a regular cookie, but with enough chew to feel hearty.
+If you like banana bread, then you’ll love Vegan Tropical Trail Mix Breakfast Cookies.
+I wanted to keep them vegan and easily gluten-free so everyone could enjoy.
+They’re thicker than a regular cookie, but with enough chew to feel hearty.